nvi-inc/mas/index.md

 By default your InfluxDB server will be accessible at port `8083` on your server.
 It is not configured with authentication or authorization.
-If you with to allow access from the internet, you should add users and authorization.
+If you wish to allow access from the internet, you should add users and authorization.

 If you do edit the configuration, be sure to restart the server.